MinaTolfsen/MasterThesis/README.md

 **Kaja Wollebæk Skråmo & Mina Marie Bye Tolfsen** Master's thesis in Software Engineering – HVL / UiB, June 2026

+A full demonstration of the developed VR application is available at the following link: [Perineal Suturing Simulation](https://youtu.be/uMkQOABIEkQ)

 ---

 ## About